hypothesis/dev/docs/How do we lay out public and private modules in a Python package?.md

 * [Organization of views package is poor](https://github.com/hypothesis/lms/issues/1245), the original issue that led to this file

-## What Is a Python "Package"?

-For the purposes of this document a "package" is a directory containing an `__init__.py` file and possibly other Python files and packages.
-A package can be inside another package (in which case it can be called a "subpackage").
-Packages are a way of structuring the module namespace within a containing package or app.
-See [Packages in the Python tutorial](https://docs.python.org/3/tutorial/modules.html#packages) for more on this definition of package.

-Some packages can be installed and might even be published to the [Python Package Index (PyPI.org)](https://pypi.org/). **This document isn't limited to just installable packages** -- packages and subpackages within a containing package or app are also "packages" for this document's purposes.

-## What Is a "Public Interface"?
+We have a very simple approach:

+1. A "package" is any directory that contains an `__init__.py` file

-For the purposes of this document the "public interface" of a class, module or package is all the names that are meant to be used by **code outside of that class, module or package**.
-The public names could be called by code from other classes, modules or (sub)packages of the same app, or they could be called by third-party frameworks such as Pyramid (for example when Pyramid calls an app's views).
+2. The "public interface" of a class, module or package is all the names that're used by code outside of that class module or package

+   The calling code can be other code within the same app or it can be a third-party framework.
+For example Pyramid calls our view functions, so the view functions are part of the `<APP>.views` package's public interface.

+3. Names that are part of the public interface of a class, module or package don't have leading underscores.
+Internal names that are not part of a class, module or package's public interface **do** have leading underscores.

+   For example:

+   1. **Classes:** public attributes and methods of a class don't have leading underscores.
+Internal attributes and methods within a class do have leading underscores.
+   2. **Modules:** public classes, functions and other top-level names within a module don't have leading underscores.
+Internal attributes, methods and names within a module do have leading underscores.
+   3. **Packages:** public modules within a package don't have leading underscores on their filenames, e.g. `foo.py`.
+Internal modules within a package do have leading underscores, e.g. `_foo.py`.
+Similarly public subpackages have no leading underscore (`bar/`), internal subpackages do have a leading underscore (`_bar/`).

 ## Aims

-We want an approach to laying out our packages that:
+The above approach:

 * Differentiates the public interface (that's meant to be called from outside of the package) from internal code.

-  Being able to easily see what is public and what is private encourages better code design and makes the code easier to maintain.
+  Being able to easily see what is public and what is internal encourages better code design and makes the code easier to maintain.
 You can more easily see what a package is "about" if you can see its public interface and ignore internal code until you need to work on it.
 If you can see that something is internal, you know that it's not going to be used outside of its package.
 If you've changed a package's internal code but haven't changed its public interface, you know that you won't have broken any code outside of the package.

 * Provides a place to put internal close collaborators.